arbor-sim/arbor/doc/co_cell.rst

 The basic unit of abstraction in an Arbor model is a cell.
 A cell represents the smallest model that can be simulated.
 Cells interact with each other via spike exchange and gap junctions.
-Cells can be of various types, admitting different representations and implementations.
-Arbor currently supports specialized leaky integrate and fire cells and cells representing artificial spike sources in addition to multi-compartment neurons.

 .. table:: Identifiers used to uniquely refer to cells and objects like synapses on cells.